microsoft/prose/documentation/prose/interactivity.md

 | Greta  | Hermansson | Hermansson, G. |
 | Kettil | Hansson    | Hansson, K.    |
 | Etelka | bala       | bala, E.       |

-## Paraphrasing

-Simply running the program, doesn&apos;t explain why the results were what they were and could be misleading in some cases.
-While we do not expect the user to understand code, they may be able to follow a natural language description of the program genererated by PROSE&apos;s [paraphrasing support](https://prose-docs.azurewebsites.net/html/N_Microsoft_ProgramSynthesis_Paraphrasing.htm).
-Given language files written for each pair of DSL and natural language, PROSE can translate a program like the running example into a string like "Concatenate [`Input2`], the constant string '`, `', the first letter of [`Input1`], and the constant string '`.`'.".
-Since more than one program can be synthesized, that paraphrasing can actually be made interactive.
-For example, "letter" could be a drop-down menu allowing the user to change it to "captial letter" or "character", corresponding to other programs synthesized when learning more than just the top program.
-See [Playground]({{ site.baseurl }}/playground) for a demo of interactive paraphasing for text/web extraction.

 ## DSL-specific